-Each Meridian member is required to choose a PCP responsible for coordinating all aspects of their health care.
+Each Meridian member is assigned a PCP who is responsible for coordinating all aspects of their health care.
 PCPs are to be available to see patients at least 24 hours per week at each practice site for solo practices and 32 hours per week for group practices.